l3LUEPHOENIX/vision/README.md

 # Try it!

-Dependancies:
+Requires:
+- Python
     - Flask
     - Flask-sse
     - inotify
     - requests
     - redis
+- Redis
+- gunicorn
+- gevent
+- Docker

-Clone the repo:
+1. Clone the repo:
 `git clone https://github.com/l3LUEPHOENIX/log-viewer.git`

-Navigate inside the repo
+2. Navigate inside the repo

-**Obviously, you need docker and might also need to install docker compose**
-Run: `docker compose up -d`
+3. Run: `docker compose up -d`

-Open your web browser to `http://localhost:8000`
+4. Open your web browser to `http://localhost:8000`

-You should see logs populating in both boxes... tada!
+5. You should see logs populating in both boxes... tada!

 Lots more work to come... this is just the beginning of a greater project... hopefully.